There are a number of optional modifiers that can be included in

 See special variables for information about docassemble’s automatic text-to-speech features.

-video declaration is just like the
+video specifier is just like the

 except that it displays a video instead of an audio file.